On quasi-Albanese morphisms for log canonical Calabi-Yau pairs: Proof of the main theorems

-(5) By (\ref{AssumeVeryExcepOverH}), it suffices to show that for any prime divisor $P\subset H$, there is a prime divisor $Q\not\subset E_Z$ dominating $P$.
+Case 2. $\dim\Pp_A-\dim A>0$.
+By (\ref{AssumeVeryExcepOverH}),to prove (\ref{indeedMMP}), it suffices to show that for any prime divisor $P\subset H$, there is a prime divisor $Q\not\subset E_Z$ dominating $P$.
 Assume the contrary, i.e., assume that there is a prime divisor $P\subset H$, and an effective exceptional over $\Pp_A$ divisor $E$ with $f(E)\subset P$ such that

-Case 1. $\dim\Pp_A-\dim A=1$.
-By \cite[Theorem 1.5]{bernasconi2024strong}, the Albanese morphism $p_X:X\to A'$ of $X$ is a fibration.
-Since $X$ has rational singularities, we have $\dim A'=q(X)=q(Z)=\dim A$.
-Hence, the induced morphism $A\to A'$ is an isomorphism.
-We identify $A'$ with $A$.
-We have the following commutative diagram.